Bright Ideas grants provide funding for innovative, classroom-based projects that might otherwise not be possible.

 Please share with other K-12 educators who may qualify.

-How will I know if I have been award a grant?
+How will I know if I have been awarded a grant?

 Winners will not be notified in advance.
 We will come to your classroom totally by surprise.
 The Bright Ideas Prize Team will be making its rounds to winning schools October 4th and 5th.
 The Team will come to your school with cameras rolling, balloon bouquets, goodie bags and a big check.
 We’ll ask your school principal to take us to your room, or have you meet us outside.

 If a teacher leaves a school, are the supplies purchased with a Bright Ideas grant his/hers or do they belong to the school?